TheHive-Project/CortexDocs/analyzer_requirements.md

 You need to [sign up](https://www.malwares.com/account/signup) for a Malwares.com account.

 An API key to use the service's API should be associated with your account.
 Supply it as the value of the `key` parameter.

+### MalwareBazaar
+MalwareBazaar is a project from [abuse.ch](https://bazaar.abuse.ch/) with the goal of sharing malware samples with the infosec community, AV vendors and threat intelligence providers.

+The analyzer comes in one flavor and let you gather information from `domain`, `fqdn`, `hash`, `url` and `ip`.

+#### Requirements
+You need to login to MalwareBazaar with your Twitter account to obtain an API key and use is as the value of  `api_key` parameter in Cortex configuration.

 ### MnemonicPDNS
 Query IP addresses and domain names against [Mnemonic](https://passivedns.mnemonic.no/) Passive DNS service.